 If you don’t floss and brush regularly, bacteria and plaque can build up on your teeth.
 That causes your gums to pull away from them.
 It creates pockets where bacteria dig in and wage war on more and more parts of your mouth, including bones.

 Periodontitis can't be reversed and can't be treated with brushing and flossing alone.
 Your dentist will have to get involved.
-He may even send you to a specialist called a periodontist.
+They may even send you to a specialist called a periodontist.
 Some people need gum surgery to save their teeth.

 Saliva makes the enzymes that attack bacteria.
 Without it, bacteria grow unchecked.